watson-developer-cloud/swift-sdk/README.md

 The Conversation service allows users to define custom variables and values in their application's payload.
 For example, a Conversation workspace that guides users through a pizza order might include a user-defined variable for pizza toppings: `"pizza_toppings": ["ketchup", "ham", "onion"]`.

-Unfortunately, the iOS SDK does not have advance knowledge of the user-defined variables so it cannot conveniently parse them as properties or model classes.
+Unfortunately, the Swift SDK does not have advance knowledge of the user-defined variables so it cannot conveniently parse them as properties or model classes.
 Instead, users of the SDK can manually parse user-defined variables.
 All models in the `Conversation` framework include a `json: [String: Any]` property to allow users to access the underlying JSON payload and manually parse user-defined variables.

 The following example shows how to extract a user-defined `pizza_toppings` variable from the `context` of a Conversation response: